tlvaldepena/vectorsurv.org/_docs/tick/pool.md

   numbers have to be unique per agency per year.
 Normally you would start at 1 and increment throughout the year but the exact numbering scheme is up to you.
-Available numbers for your agency are shown in the aside menu on the righthand side of the page.
+Available numbers for your agency are shown in the aside menu on the right-hand side of the page.
 Open the orange Pool \# Availability card.
 You can open and close the menu using the small arrow tab on the far-right edge of the page.